zahrayousefijamarani/gem5_salam_explain/README.md

 4. Connect HWAcc to cluster buses([link](https://github.com/TeCSAR-UNCC/gem5-SALAM/blob/main/configs/SALAM/HWAcc.py#L43))

 ### Step 3 (Add DMAs)
 It defined NonCoherentDMA, Stream DMA 0, and Stream DMA 1.
+Not all kinds of DMAs used for an application.

+Stream DAM includes a control pio.
+This can be written to by top to control from where in the DRAM data is being streamed.
+The out port of the StreamDMA engine is wired up to the stream ports of one of the accelerators.
+Each stream is a single input-single output **FIFO**.
+Each accelerator has a .stream interface into which all the required streams are wired in.
+In this case i) we read from the DRAM and send data to accelerator S1. ii) read data from accelerator S3 and write it into stream DMA.

 ## Source Code for running an application